Harry-Yates/Harry-Yates/README.md

 San José 19° ☁️ · Stockholm 7° ☁️

 # 19°
-☁️ **This evening, mostly clear with a few clouds, sunrise at 5:42 AM.**
+☁️ **Tonight, mostly clear with a few clouds, sunrise at 5:42 AM.**

 **↑** 26° **↓** 17° · Tomorrow: 🌧️ 24°
 Week: ▅▄█▁▃▅▅ (21° to 27°)